t41372/QueueRoom/README.md

 # set up dependencies
 npm install
 # run Queue Room
-node server.js
+npm start
-# the server will now be listening on 8080 (default)
+# the server will now be listening on 8080 by default
 ~~~~

 ## Docker